Mitchy1993/dndcloud/content/Misc/rules/conditions.md

 - A blinded creature can't see and automatically fails any ability check that requires sight.
 - Attack rolls against the creature have advantage, and the creature's attack rolls have disadvantage.

+## Burning

+- Burning creatures take 1d4 at the start of each of their turns
+- Creatures can use an action to make a DC 10 DEX check to put out flames, unless the effect that gave this condition specifies otherwise.

 ## Charmed
 _Source: SRD / Basic Rules_

 - A charmed creature can't attack the charmer or target the charmer with harmful abilities or magical effects.
 - The charmer has advantage on any ability check to interact socially with the creature.

+## Chilled
+- Affected entity is vulnerable to *Cold* damage and resistant to *Fire* damage.
+- Applying *Wet* to a *Chilled* entity will make it [[conditions#Freezing|freezing]] for 1 turn

 ## Concentration
 _Source: SRD / Basic Rules_